-For example, you can make your organization structure template reflect your brand design by uploading your brand logo, fonts, and color palette using Venngage’s branding feature.
+For example, you can make your organizational structure reflect your brand by uploading your logo, fonts, and color palette using Venngage’s branding feature.

-Not only are Venngage templates free to use and professionally designed, but they are also tailored for various use cases and industries to fit your exact needs and requirements.
+Not only are Venngage’s organizational chart templates free to use and professionally designed, but they are also tailored for various use cases and industries to fit your exact needs and requirements.

-A business account also includes the real-time collaboration feature, so you can invite members of your team to work simultaneously on a project.
+A business account also includes a real-time collaboration feature, so you can invite members of your team to work simultaneously on a project.

-Smaller companies or teams benefit from a flat org structure since everyone may contribute while being close to the boss.
-Employees, on the other hand, may believe they lack the resources of larger organizations and that they lack the necessary experience or authority to effectively provide value.
+But, on the other hand, employees may believe they lack the resources of larger organizations or authority to effectively provide value.

-The templates provided can be used by leaders to create structures that are best suited to their organization’s goals and available resources.
+The examples provided in this post can be used by companies to create structures that are best suited to their goals and available resources.